purifyjs/core/GOALS.md

 We have signals, that are the main thing, they are different from normal variables.

 And this whole thing is build around the idea of signals.
+Without signals, its just a static HTML.

 Our signals are different than Svelte states/stores, or React states.

 We can signal subscribers without changing any value.